skerr4311/Usability/README.md

   Example: The usability of grade look up in Canvas may be problematic because of the number of steps.
       Key Task: Look up the grades in Canvas.
       Scenario: Imagine you were curiouse about the results of your midterm exams. what could you do?

+4. Figure out procedures.
+A complete description of the procedures to follow when conducting a test session.
+5. Pilot Test.
+Take a dry run before the real usability test.
+6. Ethics Consideration.
+Be aware of professional practices in the ethical treatment of test prarticipation, eg.,NDA amd Ethical approval